YOU DON’T HAVE TO SIN

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 For sin shall not be your master, because you are not under law, but under grace.
-(Romans 6:14—NIV)
+(Romans 6:14)

-It usually is true that before we can receive a blessing from God we have to know the promise is in the Bible.
+It usually is true that before we can receive a blessing from God, we need to know the promise is in the Bible.
 This is true of being saved.
 It is true of the gifts of the Spirit, including speaking in tongues.
 It is true of Divine healing.
-Once we know God has given the promise we can choose to believe and pray until we receive.
+Once we know God has given the promise, we can choose to believe and pray until we receive.

 You might wonder at my delight over this episode.
 The story is as follows.